Have you wanted to optimize your paid search campaigns?

 Many recommend accessing Account Settings/Ad Schedule and putting in the dayparting schedule there.

-Even if you run ads 24/7, you have an appealing visual to review to check performance.
+Even if you run google ads 24/7, you have an appealing visual to review to check performance.
 Otherwise, you need to pull a new report every time.

 Paid search ad copy is short – only 25 characters per headline and 70 characters for the ad – the text you write needs to get the person’s attention and get them to click.